ImahnShekhzadeh/lstm_vision/README.md

 docker build -f Dockerfile -t mnist-lstm:1.0.0 . docker run --rm -v $(pwd)/MNIST:/app/MNIST -v $(pwd)/mnist-lstm:/app/scripts --gpus all -it mnist-lstm:1.0.0
 ```
 where I assume that the `MNIST` folder already exists locally.
-If not, please download it manually first.
+If not, please download it manually first by extracting [`mnist.zip`](mnist.zip).

 The options I used are under `run_scripts.sh`.